BlakeRhodes/NeoArcadia/Play the Game.md

 - **Calendar Card:** Tracks game time progression, the current Season, and Weather Effects.
 - **d6s:** Dice used for various rolls.
 - **History Log (Optional):** A record of important and fun events, plot developments, and a way to share tales of adventures with others.
 - **Adventure Packs (Optional):** Additional maps, quests, rumors, and hex sheets.
-You can get [The Techno Bandits of Turing Woods](./adventures/Techno%20Bandits%20of%20Turing%20Wood/The%20Techno%20Bandits%20of%20Turing%20Wood.html) for free.
+You can get [The Techno Bandits of Turing Woods](./adventures/Techno%20Bandits%20of%20Turing%20Wood/The%20Techno%20Bandits%20of%20Turing%20Wood.html) for free!

 ## Setup